 Cash ISAs pay a rate of interest, which is influenced by the Bank of England’s base rate.
 Recently, interest rates have risen from historic lows to almost 15-year highs to combat rising inflation.
 This means that for the first time in a long time savers can now be rewarded for keeping their cash in the bank.

 A stocks and shares ISA, on the other hand, is very different to a standard bank account.
 With this type of ISA, you’re not saving money – you’re investing it.
 You can’t make withdrawals in the way that you would with a bank account or a cash ISA, but nor should you.
 Investing is designed to help money that you need over the long-term, of at least three years, retain or grow in value.
 That’s why your pension is invested – or you may use it to save for a deposit on a house.
 It’s for money that you’ll need in decades, not days.

 As a stocks and shares ISA is an investment, the capital you put in isn’t protected from rises and falls in the value of the underlying assets.
 This means you can get back less than the amount you originally invested, so you need to make sure you’re comfortable with the risk before committing.

 Why would I choose a cash ISA?

-If there’s a possibility you’ll need cash for an emergency or you’re saving for a specific goal within the next few years, keeping your money in a cash ISA may be a good option.
+If there’s a possibility you’ll need cash for an emergency, or you’re saving for a specific goal within the next few years, keeping your money in a cash ISA may be a good option.

 Why would I choose a stocks and shares ISA?

-So, if you’re planning for your future, trying to make the most of your money over the longer term, and can accept that you may lose some money, you might want to invest in a stocks and shares ISA.
+So, if you’re planning for your future, want your money to retain its value, and understand there are risks associated with investing, you might want to invest in a stocks and shares ISA.

-Risk warning: As with all investing, your capital is at risk.
+As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
-Past or future performance indicators are not a reliable indicator of future performance.
+Tax treatment depends on your individual circumstances and may be subject to change in the future.
+Past or future performance indicators are not reliable indicators of future performance.